In Focus Podcast - S2 002: Interning at Blur

 Anthony

 Absolutely, and it’s going to depend on what industry you’re in for what you need industrial design for.
 There’s industries that really just care about the way something looks, where it’s purely fashion.
 You may be more budget constrained on your product so you care more about how cheaply this thing can be manufactured.
 Or, it could be a combination of usability and various facets coming together.
-You kind of have to balance how much to go into it; what’s the trade off between aesthetics, useability, cost of manufacturing, and everything else there.
+You kind of have to balance how much to go into it; what’s the trade off between aesthetics, usability, cost of manufacturing, and everything else there.

 Julia